Mamoru Oshii: Patlabor and live-action (1987–1993)

 In the late 1980s, Oshii was solicited by his friend Kazunori Itō to join Headgear as a director.
 The group was composed of Kazunori Itō (screenwriter), Masami Yuki (manga artist), Yutaka Izubuchi (mechanical designer), Akemi Takada (character designer) and Mamoru Oshii (director).
 Together they were responsible for the Patlabor TV series, OVA, and films.

 Between production of the Patlabor movies/series, Oshii delved into live-action for the first time, releasing his first non-animated film, The Red Spectacles (1987).
 This led to another live-action work titled Stray Dog: Kerberos Panzer Cops (1991); both films are part of Oshii's ongoing Kerberos Saga.
-Following Stray Dog Oshii made yet another live-action film, Talking Head (1992), which is a surreal look at his view on film.
+Following Stray Dog Oshii made yet another live-action film, Talking Head (1992).

+In the early 1990s, Oshii was approached by Studio Ghibli to direct an animated film adaptation of Ken'ichi Sakemi's novel Bokkō.
+Animator Katsuya Kondo even drew image boards, but the project was cancelled again due to a conflict between Oshii and Miyazaki.